 query=(title:'Peking University' ANDNOT title:'Tsinghua') RANK title: 'Principal' // Fine sort expression: text_relevance(title)

 Search for documents whose title contains Peking University.
-Peking University cannot be broken into multiple terms and the documents that contain similar terms such as "University in Beijing" are not returned.
+Peking University cannot be broken into multiple terms and the documents that contain similar terms are not returned, such as "University in Beijing".

 query=title: 'Peking University'

 Perform searches based on the index field of the ARRAY type.

 // A field of the INT ARR type is used as the index arr_index_1 // Retrieve the documents in which the value of the index arr_index_1 is 1. query=arr_index_1:'1'